eric5412/Sales-Quantity-Prediction-Based-on-Advertising-Media-Investment/Sales-Quantity-Prediction-Based-on-Advertising-Media-Investment.md

 quantity given the different amounts that the company had invested in television, radio, and newspaper advertising.

-The dataset was split into a training set and a testing set.
+The data frame was split into a training set and a testing set.
 The training set was used for model building and the testing set was used for model validation.
 Two Multiple Linear Regression machine learning models were built and compared.
 The models were then evaluated by using the Adjusted R-squared metric and the testing set Root Mean Square Error (RMSE) metric.
 The model with the highest Adjusted R-squared and the lowest testing set RMSE was then selected to